duynguyend/jules-awesome-list/README.md

 - `// Add print statements to trace the execution flow of this Python script...`
   <sub>For debugging complex Python scripts or understanding unexpected behavior.</sub>

+- `// Optimize this function for memory usage...`
+  <sub>For computationally intensive applications or long-running processes.</sub>
+- `// Profile this code and suggest performance bottlenecks...`
+  <sub>To identify and resolve performance issues in critical code paths.</sub>

 ## Documentation